awsdocs/aws-java-developer-guide/doc_source/examples-crypto-masterkey.rst

 Encryption only Mode
 ====================

 This is the default mode, if no :classname:`CryptoMode` is not specified.
-To use a symmetric key for encryption, pass the symmetric key to the :aws-java-class:`EncryptionMaterials` constructor.
+To enable encryption, you must pass a key to the :aws-java-class:`EncryptionMaterials` constructor.
 The example below uses the Java class :class:`KeyGenerator` to generate a symmetric private key.

 **Code**